amalsebastian7/Data-Structures-and-Algorithm-in-Python/README.md

 * Non-linear data structures are further divided into graph and tree based data structures.
 * Similar to a graph, a tree is also a collection of vertices and edges.
 However, in tree data structure, there can only be one edge between two vertices.

+# DAY2

+_there are asymptotic notations , Big-O notation, Theta notation and Omega notation_

+## The efficiency of an algorithm depends on the amount of time, storage and other resources required to execute the algorithm.
+The efficiency is measured with the help of asymptotic notations.
+* An algorithm may not have the same performance for different types of inputs.
+With the increase in the input size, the performance will change.
+* The study of change in performance of the algorithm with the change in the order of the input size is defined as asymptotic analysis.
+* Asymptotic notations are the mathematical notations used to describe the running time of an algorithm when the input tends towards a particular value or a limiting value.
+    * For example: In bubble sort, when the input array is already sorted, the time taken by the algorithm is linear i.e. the best case.
+*But, when the input array is in reverse condition, the algorithm takes the maximum time (quadratic) to sort the elements i.e. the worst case.

+## There are mainly three asymptotic notations:

+-Big-O notation:Since it gives the worst-case running time of an algorithm, it is widely used to analyze an algorithm as we are always interested in the worst-case scenario.
+-Omega notation:Omega notation represents the lower bound of the running time of an algorithm.
+Thus, it provides the best case complexity of an algorithm.
+-Theta notation:Theta notation encloses the function from above and below.
+Since it represents the upper and the lower bound of the running time of an algorithm, it is used for analyzing the average-case complexity of an algorithm.

+## Master Theorem

+* A divide and conquer algorithm is a strategy of solving a large problem by 1 breaking the problem into smaller sub-problems
+2 solving the sub-problems, and
+3combining them to get the desired output.
+4 To use the divide and conquer algorithm, recursion is used

+## How Divide and Conquer Algorithms Work?

+_Here are the steps involved:

+* Divide: Divide the given problem into sub-problems using recursion.
+* Conquer: Solve the smaller sub-problems recursively.
+If the subproblem is small enough, then solve it directly.
+* Combine: Combine the solutions of the sub-problems that are part of the recursive process to solve the actual problem.
+### The complexity of the divide and conquer algorithm is calculated using the master theorem.